enginyoyen/strmetric/README.md

 ```

 #### Hamming Metric
 The Hamming distance measures the minimum number of substitutions required to change one string into the other, or the minimum number of errors that.
+Used for error detection.

 ```
 strmetric.HammingMetric("11011001", "10011101") // 2